rstudio/pins-python/docs/intro.md

 You can pin objects to a variety of pin *boards*, including folders (to share on a networked drive or with services like DropBox), RStudio Connect, Amazon S3, Google Cloud Storage, and Azure Datalake.
 Pins can be automatically versioned, making it straightforward to track changes, re-run analyses on historical data, and undo mistakes.

+You can use pins from R as well as Python.
+For example, you can use one language to read a pin created with the other.
+Learn more about [pins for R](https://pins.rstudio.com).

 ## Installation

 To install the released version from PyPI: